-The nervous system is a controlling system of the body and is composed of nerve cells.
-It is further classified into central nervous system and peripheral nervous system.
+The nervous system is the controlling system of the body and is composed of nerve cells and organs.
+It is further classified into the central nervous system and the peripheral nervous system.

-The nerves fibers are of two types – afferent fibers and efferent fibers.
-The afferent nerve fibers are responsible for transmission of impulses from the tissues to the central nervous system while the efferent nerve fibers are responsible for transmission of impulses from central nervous system to the concerned tissues or organs.
+The nerves fibres are of two types – afferent fibres and efferent fibres.
+The afferent nerve fibres are responsible for the transmission of impulses from the tissues to the central nervous system while the efferent nerve fibres are responsible for the transmission of impulses from central nervous system to the concerned tissues or organs.

 Let us study the peripheral nervous system, its definition, types, diagram and functions in detail.